This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Lisbon, Portugal

 When it comes to sunny destinations where you can escape the European winter, look no further than Portugal, possibly the warmest country in Europe in January.
-And not just Portugal’s famous coastal regions, either; if you’re looking for warm cities in January the capital city of Lisbon also makes a great option for winter sun in mainland Europe.
+And not just Portugal’s famous coastal regions, either; if you’re looking for warm cities in January, the capital city of Lisbon also makes a great option for winter sun in mainland Europe.

 Lisbon enjoys a year-round Mediterranean climate, with more than 290 days of sunshine per year.
 And while the city can get downright hot and uncomfortable during the summer months, average winter high temperatures generally stay in the late teens, making it a pleasant time to visit.

-In the winter, Lisbon sees fewer tourists (and few cruise ships), but still has regular flight service from just about everywhere in Europe.
+In the winter, Lisbon sees fewer tourists (and fewer cruise ships), but still has regular flight service from just about everywhere in Europe.
 And since you can enjoy all the must-dos Lisbon has to offer any time of year, winter really is a great time to visit.

 Some of the top things to do in Lisbon include wandering the steep, historic streets in the Alfama neighbourhood; riding on historic trams and funiculars; taking a day trip to historic Sintra; catching a sunset from one of the city’s famous miradouros; listening to Fado music; and eating as many pastéis de nata as you can stomach.

-If you manage to hit one of Lisbon’s non-sunny winter days, there are also some cool museums to visit like the National Azulejo Museum, the Mosteiro dos Jerónimos (Jerónimos Monastery) in Belem to explore, and the Time Out Market to eat your way through.
+If you manage to hit one of Lisbon’s non-sunny winter days, there are also some cool museums to visit, like the National Azulejo Museum, the Mosteiro dos Jerónimos (Jerónimos Monastery) in Belem to explore, and the Time Out Market to eat your way through.

-If you want to see a bit more of Potugal, you can hire a car in Lisbon and drive to Porto, seeing lots of Portugal’s top historic sights and beautiful coastal landscape along the way.
+If you want to see a bit more of Portugal, you can hire a car in Lisbon and drive to Porto, seeing lots of Portugal’s top historic sights and beautiful coastal landscape along the way.

 Mahon, Menorca